Evan W. Patton, Audrey Seo, and Franklyn Turbak,

-Machine learning has increasingly become a major topic in computer science for stu- dents to learn.
+Abstract: Machine learning has increasingly become a major topic in computer science for stu- dents to learn.
 However, it can be quite technical and thus difficult for students to grasp, especially those in high school and under.
 To make machine learning and its applications more accessible to younger students, we developed a series of machine learning extensions for MIT App Inventor.
 MIT App Inventor is a web application for users with minimal programming experience to easily and quickly build mobile applications, and these extensions allow users to build applications that incorporate powerful machine learning functionality.
 These extensions were tested over a 6-week class with about 10 students and can be used as an educational tool.

 Danny Tang, "Empowering Novices to Understand and Use Machine Learning With Personalized Image Classification Models, Intuitive Analysis Tools, and MIT App Inventor", M.Eng thesis, Elect.
 Eng.
 Comput.
 Sci., Massachusetts Inst. of Technol., Cambridge, 2019.

-As machine learning permeates our society and manifests itself through commonplace technologies such as autonomous vehicles, facial recognition, and online store recom- mendations, it is necessary that the increasing number of people who rely on these tools understand how they work.
+Abstract: As machine learning permeates our society and manifests itself through commonplace technologies such as autonomous vehicles, facial recognition, and online store recom- mendations, it is necessary that the increasing number of people who rely on these tools understand how they work.
 As such, we need to develop effective tools and curricula for introducing machine learning to novices.
 My work focuses on teaching core machine learning concepts with image classification, one of the most basic and widespread examples of machine learning.
 I built a web interface that allows users to train and test personalized image classification models on pictures taken with their computers webcams.
 Furthermore, I built an extension for MIT App Inventor, a platform for building mobile applications using a blocks-based programming lan- guage, that allows users to use the models they built in the web interface to classify objects in their mobile applications.
 Finally, I created high school level curricula for workshops based on using the aforementioned interface and App Inventor extension, and ran the workshops with two classes of high school students from Boston Latin Academy.
 My findings indicate that high school students with no machine learning background are able to learn and understand general concepts and applications of machine learning through hands-on, non-technical activities, as well as successfully utilize models they built for personal use.

 Kelsey K. Chan, "Building an Online Community of Creators Through MIT App Inventor", M.Eng thesis, Elect.
 Eng.
 Comput.
 Sci., Massachusetts Inst. of Technol., Cambridge, 2019.

-An online community whose primary activity involves sharing personal creations is called an Online Community of Creators (OCOC).
+Abstract: An online community whose primary activity involves sharing personal creations is called an Online Community of Creators (OCOC).
 These communities provide a space where one users work can serve as inspiration for others and where users can offer feedback to each other, thus fostering creativity and helping users learn and grow.
 I designed and implemented a stand-alone gallery where App Inventor programmers can showcase their projects and receive feedback on their work.
 The goals of this new gallery were (1) to encourage more users to share their projects and (2) to increase the discoverability of shared projects among the App Inventor community.
 Based on the user study results, the new gallery addresses many usability pain points that users faced in the old gallery.
 Users expressed that they are more likely to share projects and view projects using the new gallery.
 By continuing to improve the usability of the gallery user interface, we hope to encourage even more users to publish projects to the gallery and to explore projects created by other members of the App Inventor community.

 Jessica Van Brummelen "Tools to Create and Democratize Conversational Artificial Intelligence", M.S. thesis, Elect.
 Eng.
 Comput.
 Sci., Massachusetts Inst. of Technol., Cambridge, 2019.

-The world is becoming increasingly saturated with voice-first technology, such as Ama- zon Alexa and Google Home devices.
+Abstract: The world is becoming increasingly saturated with voice-first technology, such as Ama- zon Alexa and Google Home devices.
 As this technology becomes more complex, the skill set needed to develop conversational AI applications increases as well.
 This work bridges the gap, democratizes AI technology, and empowers technology consumers to become technology developers.
 In this thesis, I develop block-based Alexa Skill programming tools, enabling anyone even elementary school students to create complex conver- sational AI applications.
 During high school workshops, students created Alexa Skills to help others remember forgotten words, learn math concepts, ease recycling, and display Alexas speech on screen for those hard of hearing.
 Additionally, I developed a conversational AI curriculum and partnered with MITs High School Studies Program to provide workshops to the Boston community.
 We taught students about the capabilities, limitations, and implications of conversational AI, and explored research questions, such as "What do students believe, understand, and think about conversational agents?"; "Can students develop their own conversational AI applications?"; and "What do students envision for the future of conversational AI?"
 The results from a pre-workshop assessment suggested that despite not understand- ing how conversational agents worked, students could think of ways for conversational agents to solve problems.
 The post-workshop assessment suggested that through the workshops, students learned conversational AI and machine learning concepts; could identify capabilities and limitations of conversational agents; felt proud of their project development; were interested in developing their projects further; and were generally hopeful and excited about the future of conversational AI.
 Through this research, students learned about the power and limitations of AI, were empowered to solve real-world problems using AI, and developed socially useful conversational AI agent applications.

 Nichole I. Clarke, "Through the Screen and into the World: Augmented Reality Components with MIT App Inventor", M.Eng thesis, Elect.
 Eng.
 Comput.
 Sci., Massachusetts Inst. of Technol., Cambridge, 2019.

-Augmented reality (AR) is an immersive technology which augments the real-world with virtual content.
+Abstract: Augmented reality (AR) is an immersive technology which augments the real-world with virtual content.
 The added, virtual content is grounded in the real-world, provides in-context information, and creates experiences that could not be perceived by ones senses alone.

 As an educational technology, augmented reality has the power to motivate students and greatly shape their learning [1,2].
 However, theres a lack of educational AR applications, and many educators and learners do not have the technical training to develop such applications.